dougsweetser/Q/docs/QM/BellsFuture.md

 mechanics was a "complete dumpster fire" because it would allow superluminal transfer of information.
 I agree, any algebraic system that allows superluminal transformation is boring and deserves no futher study.
-I was suprised that this flaw was known to Adler as he admitted to Aaronson.
+I was surprised that this flaw was known to Adler as he admitted to Aaronson.

 In a rapid exchange I had with Aaronson, I came up with the idea